-We reviewed feedback from 11 patients.
-Common themes were that patients felt they were treated with dignity and respect.
-Patients also commented that they were involved in treatment options and full explanations of treatment and costs was given.
+We reviewed spoke with 16 patients who used the service and reviewed 18 completed CQC comment cards.
+The patients were generally positive about the care and treatment they received at the practice.
+Comments included that the staff were helpful, friendly and courteous.
+Patients also commented that they were involved in treatment options and full explanations of treatment was given.
 It was also noted that reception staff provided a warm welcome and were friendly, helpful and considerate.